Amazon Redshift

 • Hevo replicates a maximum of 4096 columns to each Amazon Redshift table.
 Read Limits on the Number of Destination Columns.

-Let us suppose you create a table with the default Identity column and manually map a Source table to it.
-When the Pipeline runs, Hevo would issue insert queries to write all the values from the Source table to this table.
-However, the writes would fail, since Amazon Redshift does not permit writing values to the identity column.
+Let us suppose you create a table with a default IDENTITY column and manually map a Source table to it.
+When the Pipeline runs, Hevo issues insert queries to write all the values from the Source table to this table.
+However, the writes would fail, as Amazon Redshift does not permit writing values to the IDENTITY column.

 • Hevo supports mapping of only JSON fields to the SUPER data type that Amazon Redshift uses to support JSON columns.